kendalled/ult-yuzu/content/en/controllers.md

 If you made it this far and you see your controller's inputs in the black box, continue below.

-### Fix button layout in Parsec (first time only)
+### Fix button layout in Parsec

-- Start Parsec without connecting to your host.
-You only have to do this step once.
+- You only have to do this step <b>once</b>.
+It will make your life easier.
+Start Parsec without connecting to your host.
 Go into Parsec Gamepad settings, and unmap `Back`.
 Then, map the `Z` button on your controller to Right bumper.
 Finally, swap A & B.

-### Yuzu settings (every time)
+### Yuzu settings

 - Start Parsec & connect to your Host.